com-480-data-visualization/project-2023-ijustvizzed/README.md

 information about text processing and visualization that will come in useful during the further implementation of our project.

+For the purposes described above, the upcoming lecture on graph visualization will also come in useful and provide us with more insights on how to nicely visualize graphs (here: graphs of words/topics).

 ## Milestone 3 (4th June, 5pm)

 **80% of the final grade**